 2. Not everybody experiences it.

 It can also be harmful to say phrases like “I’m so OCD.”
 I’ve run into this countless times, and I’ve never felt personally offended.
-I know the people who use the phrase do not mean any harm, and in fact, they truly love me.
+I know the people who use the phrase do not mean any harm.
 However, the reason I point out the harm in these phrases is that they can perpetuate the feeling of misunderstanding that those with OCD probably already have.

 People can use mental health disorders in other phrases, too, such as “You gave me a panic attack!” over a mere startle, “Are you schizophrenic?” when someone is acting overly nervous, or “You’re so bipolar” when someone has a day full of mood swings.
 These phrases have come naturally into our everyday speech, and yet none of these are accurate representations of the disorders they mention.
 The label of a mental disorder provides a helpful description for a struggler’s experience, but it’s unhelpful when used as an adjective to describe a personality trait.